 It wins because the company offers better support, the software loads faster, and it is a lot simpler to use.
 You do not quite get the range of features as with OptimizePress, but you get more than enough to be able to build a great-looking site that functions really well.

-At the end of the day, the added features that Optimizeisss are really geared at more advanced users.
-Most bloggers and businesses would never really use them anyway.
+At the end of the day, the added features that OptimizePress are geared more towards advanced users.

-So if you are looking for a simple, straight-forward website with minimal fuss, Thrive Themes wins outright.
+So if you are looking for a simple, straight-forward website with minimal fuss, Thrive Themes wins in my opinion.